 Components

-- Azure Pipelines enables continuous integration (CI) and continuous delivery (CD) to test and build your code and ship it to any target.
-Azure Pipelines will allow you to put quality gates to ensure changes are deployed in a controlled and consistent manner.
+- Azure Pipelines is an Azure DevOps service for continuous integration and continuous delivery (CI/CD).
+Use Azure Pipelines to test and build your code and ship it to any target.
+You can also use Azure Pipelines to implement quality gates to help ensure that you deploy changes in a controlled and consistent manner.

-- Azure Key Vault improves the security of storage for tokens, passwords, certificates, API keys, and other secrets.
+- Key Vault improves the security of storage for tokens, passwords, certificates, API keys, and other secrets.
 It also provides tightly controlled access to these secrets.
-Azure Key Vault will be used to store service principal and certificate used to deploy configuration changes to Microsoft 365 tenants.
+Use Key Vault to store service principals and certificates that you use to deploy configuration changes to Microsoft 365 tenants.

-- Microsoft365DSC provides automation for the deployment, configuration, and monitoring of Microsoft 365 tenants via PowerShell DSC.
-Micrsosoft365DSC will be used to deploy configuration changes to Microsoft 365 tenants via Azure Pipelines.
+- Microsoft365DSC provides automation for the deployment, configuration, and monitoring of Microsoft 365 tenants via PowerShell Desired Stage Configuration (DSC).
+Use Microsoft365DSC to deploy configuration changes to Microsoft 365 tenants via Azure Pipelines.

 Alternatives